ARTS-Laboratory/UAV-Deployable-Stage-Height-Sensor/V0/V0.4/code/README.md

-## USS6
-1. Main program for package

-## USS6_serial
+## data_collection
-1. Main program with serial communication, used for debugging
+1. Main program for base package with serial communication

 ## clock_calibration
 1. Calibrates the DS3231 to compiling time or a user defined time